Xetibo/ReSet-Doc/sections/result/application.typ

 Alongside this, the flowbox which houses the containers was created to always use the optimal amount of screen space available.
-This translates to a window that doesn't feel empty, even on ultrawide monitors.
+This translates to a window that does not feel empty, even on ultrawide monitors.
 At the same time, the flowbox provides the response design aspects that users have gotten used to on web applications.
 This means that ReSet can also be used on vertical monitors without issue.